0x9ONU/Obsidian-Notes/3 - Junior Year/Summer Research/Reports/Evan's Fellowship Research Integrated Circuits Report 1.md

 #  Section II: RC Parallel Circuit

 For the other parts of the circuit to work, it is critical that there is an input that has a wide range of values to properly assess the viability of this new method of ADC.
-Therefore, the following circuit will utilize a new version of an NMOS sensor that will borrow many of the characteristics of the MPRS technique used to achieve high dynamic range (HDR) in some active pixel sensor (APS), while also contributing new insight on this technology by experimenting with RC discharging rather than a photodiode [2].
+Therefore, the following circuit will utilize a new version of an *NMOS sensor* that will borrow many of the characteristics of the *MPRS technique* used to achieve high *dynamic range (HDR)* in some active pixel sensor (APS), while also contributing new insight on this technology by experimenting with RC discharging rather than a photodiode in parallel with a capacitor [2].

 ## Part 1: Theory

+### RC Circuits

 RC Circuits are critical when using capacitors’ charging and discharging properties in DC.
 A DC power source charges up a capacitor in series or in parallel with a resistor, which is then disconnected and allows the capacitor to drain over the resistor and into the ground of the circuit [3].
 This ideal process can be seen below in **Figure 3** below: